Yahan-Botheju/spring-security-jwt-roadmap/README.md

 Stateless JWT Authentication API is a backend REST API project built using **Java**, **Spring Boot**, and **Spring Security**.
 The project demonstrates how to implement a secure authentication and authorization system using **JWT (JSON Web Tokens)** with a completely **stateless architecture**.

+---
+### 📊 Process

+Stateless JWT authentication means the server does not store sessions.
+After login, it generates a signed JWT token and sends it to the client.
+The client stores the token and includes it in every request.
+For each request, Spring Security extracts and validates the token, loads the user, and sets authentication if it is valid.
+Access is then controlled based on user roles like ADMIN or USER.
+After the request is completed, nothing is stored on the server.
+Every request is independent and must include a valid token.

+---

 The system manages:

 - 👤 User Authentication